 I have been seeing so many clients recently who have suffered some very big losses and this has caused me to give the topic of grief a great deal of thought.
 Having undergone my own grief experience when I lost my father at 22 this is not new to me but it can still be a very big and difficult experience to work with.

-When clients come for therapy I guide them to find the hope that things will get better and then assist them along that path of feeling that things are much better.
+When clients come for therapy I guide them to find the hope that things will get better and then assist them along that path of feeling that things are actually improving.
 With grief you can’t bring back the person, animal or experience that was lost.
 You can’t make the promise that it will get better when better to the client means that it had not happened in the first place.
 This makes grief work so very difficult.

 Instead, the hope that is given is that the client will eventually be able to accept the new life without the person, animal or experience in it; that they will be able to remember the person, animal or experience without crushing pain and hopelessness; and, finally, that they will actually want to carry on living this life that does not have the person, animal or experience in it.
 I do not lie and say that it will ever be like it was again.
 It won’t.
 Grief can come back in waves years later but it is far more manageable, and with that grief often there can be fond and even joyful memories to counter the sadness.

 The most difficult part about grief is how the essence of your world is torn apart and you have to figure out how to go on when the world around you is continuing as if nothing untoward has happened.
 Work continues, school continues, and daily demands continue in the face of the grief-struck person standing, bewildered in a world that is completely and fundamentally different from the one that existed not so long ago.
 Even more difficult is that there are others out there who have not experienced grief (and even some that have) that just do not get it and expect the grief-struck person to just get over it and get on with things.
-This then often cause those who are grieving to feel that there is something wrong with them when there really, mostly, is not (read on for when there might be aspects that need attention).
+This then often causes those who are grieving to feel that there is something wrong with them when there really, mostly, is not (read on for when there might be aspects that need attention).

 Originally, the DSM (the ‘bible’ of mental disorders for mental health practitioners like me) used to classify Bereavement as a response following loss that is considered normal.
 However, under this classification if this grief response persisted for longer than two months and continued to have a major impact on functioning it could then be classified as Major Depressive Disorder (depression).

 The latest edition of the DSM does not have a classification for bereavement.
 After all, why should a depressed reaction following a loss be labelled as a disorder when such a reaction following any other crisis (such as divorce, for instance) is considered normal?
 This change to the DSM means that there is no time-frame in which it is ‘normal’ to experience bereavement.
 HOWEVER, that said, people who are grieving can be labelled with Major Depressive Disorder from two weeks onward following the loss.
 This was done to ensure that people could receive recognition/treatment in the mental health field following loss.
-It also means that depression following grief is normal.

 What I say to my clients is that, while bereavement has no time limit, if prolonged grief is having a major impact on functioning (e.g. poor concentration and motivation, lack of interest or pleasure, insomnia, withdrawal) it would be wise to seek help to see if perhaps the natural process of grieving has been blocked and the resulting depression needs to be worked with.